amenzwa/amenzwa.github.io/computing/HowSlideRulesWork.md

 The Graphoplex 643 and the Graphoplex 640 were marketed as specialty electrical engineering slide rules.
 But I included them in this article, because they are excellent Darmstadt rules, too.
 I like them very much indeed.
 Yet, they are not my absolute favourite Darmstadt rules.
 Read on, to find out which one is my absolute favourite Darmstadt engineering slide rule.

 #### Hemmi (JP)

-Established in 1895, Hemmi designed and manufactured unique, innovative slide rules.
-They made accurate, elegant instruments using quality materials.
-Their signature material was bamboo.
-Bamboo is perhaps the best material with which to make slide rules.
-It is tough, stable, and naturally slippery.
-I adore Hemmi rules.
-Today, they make high-tech electronic devices.
-Yet, they continue to use the name [Hemmi Slide Rule Co., Ltd.](https://hemmi-inc.co.jp/english/company/), proudly displaying their illustrious heritage.

 ***Hemmi 135 Pocket Advanced Darmstadt***—The Hemmi 135 pocket rule is a marvel: it is a miniature version of the Hemmi 130W, an advanced Darmstadt rule, except for the $LL_n$ scales on the backside of the slide.
 Whereas the Hemmi 130W has four $LL_n$ scales, the Hemmi 135 has only three, given its diminutive size.
 See the full description in the Hemmi 130W subsection, below.